Hello All, if you just want the recipe to these delicious Ginger Cookies gone GF, I highly recommend scrolling to the end of the page.

 1/2 c.
 (1 stick butter) unsalted butter, slightly softened

 3/4 c. plus 2 T. packed light brown sugar

 1/4 t. finely grated orange zest (orange part of skin…no white)

 1/4 c.
 Turbinado or granulated sugar for topping

 In a medium mixing bowl, thoroughly whisk together the flour through the cloves; set aside.
-In a large bowl, with an electric mixer on medium speed, beat together the butter, shortening, brown sugar and molasses until well blended and fluffy.
-See below.
+In a large bowl, with an electric mixer on medium speed (with the paddle attachment), beat together the butter, shortening, brown sugar and molasses until well blended and fluffy.
 Beat in the egg and orange zest until well blended and smooth.
 Beat in half of the flour mixture on low speed until evenly incorporated.
 Beat or stir in the remaining flour mixture until evenly incorporated.
 Let the dough stand for 5 minutes or until slightly firmed up.

 Bake the cookies, one sheet at a time, in the upper third of the oven for 10-12 minutes or until barely firm in the center and faintly browned at the edges.
 Cool on the pan for 5 minutes and then transfer to a cooling rack.
 Store in an airtight container for up to 3 days or freeze for up to a month.